Parallel-NetCDF/PnetCDF/DEVELOPER_NOTES.md

     codes.
 PnetCDF uses the same constants and error codes as NetCDF.
 See "Conform with netCDF" below.

+ 2. create a new branch, for example named "prepare-1.14.1" git checkout -B prepare-1.14.1 git add the bullet points 3 and 4 below to the new branch

- 2. Set the release version
+ 3. Set the release version
     In file `configure.ac`, variable `$PNETCDF_VERSION` indicates the version.
     It is automatically generated from the 2nd argument of `AC_INIT` call.
     Revise that string to the right release version.
 For example,